 Our staff are provided with training on managing behaviour, including proper use of restraint, as part of their induction process.
-(Team Teacch)
+(Team Teach) Staff also undergo regular refresher training.

 Behaviour management will also form part of continuing professional development.

 11. Monitoring arrangements